afewminutesofcode/intro-to-web-dev-2020/slides/001-Intro.md

 ### head tags

-The contents of the head tag doesn't get displayed to the computer but gets read by the browser to render the page.
+The contents of the head tag doesn't get displayed to the user but gets read by the browser to render the page.
 Tags such as the title tag appear here.

 ### body tags